-Optimizing your creative assets for Universal App Campaigns (UAC)
+Optimizing your creative assets for Google App campaigns (UAC)

 Performance marketing is moving to a more algorithmic and AI-based approach.

 This is true for several ad networks, and even more for the 2 giants that are Facebook and Google.